Black women in American politics: Cabinet, executive departments, and agencies

 Another Obama administration appointee, Susan Rice, served as a foreign policy aide to Michael Dukakis during the 1988 United States presidential election and in the Clinton administration in various capacities.
 Rice served as National Security Advisor in the Obama administration from 2013 to 2017, and helped with U.S. efforts on the Iran nuclear deal of 2015 and the Paris Agreement on climate change.
 Rice's name was also floated as a potential vice-presidential running mate to Biden in 2020; however, Senator Kamala Harris was officially announced as Biden's running mate in August 2020.
 Rice was later appointed as Director of the Domestic Policy Council under President Biden.

 Democratic Congresswoman Marcia Fudge was selected by President Joe Biden to serve as secretary of Housing and Urban Development, the first Black woman since Patricia Roberts Harris.
 Fudge initially lobbied for agriculture secretary, noting her legislative background in food and nutrition programs would make her a "natural fit."
 She also noted that prior Democratic administrations had relegated Black people to specific "urban" cabinet positions, saying that "we want to put the Black person in Labor or HUD."
 The agriculture secretary role ultimately went to Tom Vilsack, a white man who had served in the same role during the Obama administration.

+As of December 2025, there are no Black women in the Trump Administration cabinet.